Darwin-Che/Find_Rack/README.txt

 You can now connect to the application here: http://127.0.0.1:5000.
 If you need to debug the database, connect to it here: `127.0.0.1:13306`.

+The application stores it's state/data in two docker volumes:

+- `cs348_movielist_database`: The SQL database
+- `cs348_movielist_app_context`: Misc files

+Note that the application will automatically create the required tables and populate the database with data on first start.
+If you need to reset the database and bring the application to it's initial state, you must `docker-compose down` and delete the 2 volumes above.

 ## Demo Usage